ISI-MIP/isimip-protocol-3/protocol/water_regional.md

     'Other variables': None
 }) }}

-#### Comments related to the optional agricultural outputs
+### Catchment gauging stations

+{{ table('basin') }}

+#### Crop priority and naming

 The reporting of the crop yield-related outputs differs from the reporting of other variables in the water sector, as it is not done according to calendar years but according to growing seasons to resolve potential multiple harvests.
-See the agriculture sector for details.
+See the [agriculture](agriculture.html) sector for details.

 Simulations should be provided for the four major crops (wheat, maize, soy, and rice) but output for other crops and also bioenergy crops is highly welcome, too.